Pandaqi/gmtk-jam-2024/bot-bouldering/non_game/bot_bouldering.md

   * SHOOT: stands still, rotates in direction and shoots.
 (Or shoots a single bullet that follows the line?)
   * TELEPORT: or some other special thing that you can ONLY use if you're walking with this line

+Don't make the mountain rectangular => make it smaller and smaller as you near the top

 * Different Rules
   * Maybe health is more continuous, and bumping into solid stuff will reduce it?
 (Or bumping into something will make you enter freefall?)